Sage-Bionetworks/sage-monorepo/docs/develop-on-a-remote-host.md

 resources.
 The most notable resources that can impact the productivity of developers are the number and frequency of the CPU cores, the memory available and internet speed.
-The worse case is when a machine does not have the resources to run the app that the team develop, for example when not enough memory is available.
+The worse case is when a machine does not have the resources to run the apps that the team develops, for example when not enough memory is available.
 On other times, the time required to complete a task may be many times slower on a computer with lower CPU resources.